wallnerryan/docker-network-demos/UCP_MULTIHOST_NET_README.md

-# Multi-host Netowkring on UCP
+# Multi-host Networking on UCP

 - assumes you have run `multihost-flocker-aws-for-ucp.sh`
 - you can do this manually for use `multihost-flocker-aws-add-ucp-multihostnet.sh`